-that is made by the Copyright Royalty Judges in a proceeding under this paragraph shall be effective as of January 1, 2010. (iv) PERSONS SUBJECT TO ROYALTY FEES. - The royalty fees referred to in clause (iii) shall be binding on all satellite carriers, distributors and copyright owners, who are not party to a voluntary agreement filed with the royalty fee payable under subsection (b)(1)(B) for the secondary transmission of the primary transmissions of network stations and non-network stations shall be adjusted by the Copyright Royalty Judges to reflect any changes occurring in the cost of living as determined by the most recent Consumer Price Index (for all consumers and for all items) published by the Secretary of Labor before December 1 of the preceding year.
-Notification of the adjusted fees shall be published in the Federal Register at least 25 days before January 1.

-(1) DISTRIBUTOR. - The term "distributor" means an entity that contracts to distribute secondary transmissions from a satellite carrier and, either as a single channel or in a package with other programming, provides the secondary transmission either directly to individual subscribers or indirectly through other missions to the public.
+- (I) the competitive environment in which such programming is distributed, the cost of similar signals in similar private and compulsory license marketplaces, and any special features and conditions of the retransmission marketplace; - (II) the economic impact of such fees on copyright owners and satellite carriers; and - (III) the impact on the continued availability of secondary transmissions to the public. - (iii) EFFECTIVE DATE FOR DECISION OF COPYRIGHT ROYALTY JUDGES.-The obligation to pay the royalty fees established under a determination that is made by the Copyright Royalty Judges in a proceeding under this paragraph shall be effective as of January 1, 2010. - (iv) Persons subject to royalty fees.-The royalty fees referred to in clause (iii) shall be binding on all satellite carriers, distributors and copyright owners, who are not party to a voluntary agreement filed with the Copyright Office under subparagraph (D). - (2) Annual royalty fee adjustment.
+Effective January 1 of each year, the royalty fee payable under subsection (b)(1)(B) for the secondary transmission of the primary transmissions of network stations and non-network stations shall be adjusted by the Copyright Royalty Judges to reflect any changes occurring in the cost of living as determined by the most recent Consumer Price Index (for all consumers and for all items) published by the Secretary of Labor before December 1 of the preceding year.
+Notification of the adjusted fees shall be published in the Federal Register at least 25 days before January 1. (d) Definitions. -As used in this section - - (1) DISTRIBUTOR.
+The term "distributor" means an entity that contracts to distribute secondary transmissions from a satellite carrier and, either as a single channel or in a package with other programming, provides the secondary transmission either directly to individual subscribers or indirectly through other program distribution entities in accordance with the provisions of this section. - (2) Network station.
+The term "network station" means -